YinHK-gameDev/unity-learn/lighting/Lighting probes/Light probe groups.md

 ### Ringing
 Under certain circumstances, **Light Probes** exhibit an **unwanted behaviour called "ringing"**.

-This often happens when there are significant differences in the light surrounding a Light Probe.
-For example, if you have bright light on one side of a Light Probe, and no light on the other side, the light intensity can “overshoot” on the back side.
+This **often happens** when there are **significant differences** in the **light surrounding a Light Probe**.
+For example, if you have bright light on one side of a Light Probe, and no light on the other side, the light intensity can **"overshoot"** on the back side.
 This overshoot causes a light spot on the back side.

 There are several ways to deal with this: